 A recent poll from left-leaning Public Policy Polling actually shows former Gov. Pat McCrory running the closest race against the incumbent Cooper.

 For his part, McCrory announced at the end of 2018 that he’d spend this new year evaluating whether to run for governor in 2020 or for U.S. Senate in 2022.

 Incumbent Thom Tillis’s seat will be up for election once again in a political world that looks much different than 2014.
 Back then, Tillis squeaked by then-U.S. Sen. Kay Hagan with less than 49% of the vote in a cycle favorable for Republicans.

 Since then, the White House has flipped and North Carolina has gotten bluer.
 Democrats also have several high-profile potential contenders.
 Tillis has an advantage, however, in that he can plausibly appeal to suburban voters that turned on the GOP in 2018.

-In two years, the state’s senior senator, Richard Burr, has already said he won’t run for re-election.
+Also worth noting: The state’s senior senator, Richard Burr, has already said he won’t run for re-election in 2022.

 - U.S. Sen. Thom Tillis (R)

 - N.C.
 Sen. Jeff Jackson (D)